ckkok/gts-tools/is-sg-on-holiday/README.md

 - **You should probably cache the downloaded data and the results somewhere.
 Holidays don't change often.** The default behaviour of the application is to cache this in memory.
 Refining of this implementation is left to the individual user as infrequent usage may not justify further expense.
 - If deployed as an API Gateway-integrated Lambda function without the above-mentioned data caching, consider securing your API with the necessary resource policies, ACLs, throttling policies, or API keys and usage plans to avoid inadvertently placing undue load on upstream resources.
 - The MOM data source is much quicker, roughly 10x lower response times, than the data.gov.sg API.

+## Updating data

+Run `npm run update -- <year>`.
+This fetches data, computes the actual holidays, and stores it in the data folder.
+Without this static data, the function will fetch data from upstream sources for parsing and caching.

 ## Testing and Coverage